transmute-industries/draft-ietf-spice-charter/charter.md

 2. Reusing existing semantics that fit the domain well, such as provided by the JWT/CWT Claims registry, provide can improve interoperability, significantly
-3. Focussing on crisp technical specifications and producing sparate informative guidance documents helps to keep technical interested parties involved
+3. Focussing on crisp technical specifications and producing separate informative guidance documents helps to keep technical interested parties involved
 4. Compact encoding matters and aligning JSON and CBOR provides